-Jennifer holds a degree from The Stephen M. Ross School of Business at the University of Michigan in Finance and Marketing.
+Jennifer holds a B.B.A. from The Stephen M. Ross School of Business at the University of Michigan in Finance and Marketing.
 When she’s not growing companies, you can often find her boxing, pretending to know how to play tennis, and hanging out with her four kids.

 Chief Marketing Officer

-Kelly Fiedler is the chief marketing officer at Expel.
-As CMO she leads our brand building and storytelling — championing Expel’s unique voice and letting the world know what makes us stand out from the crowd.
+Kelly Fiedler is the Chief Marketing Officer at Expel.
+As CMO, she leads our brand building and storytelling — championing Expel’s unique voice and letting the world know what makes us stand out from the crowd.

 Kelly has over 25 years of technology marketing experience and has helped both large orgs and startups get themselves on the map and find their voice.
 Before joining Expel, she was CMO at RSA Security.
-Before that, she was the VP of Marketing at Aveksa, which was acquired by RSA.
+Before that, she was the VP of marketing at Aveksa, which was acquired by RSA.
 She also held numerous leadership positions at Unica, where she was instrumental in growing the business to more than $100M and helped lead its successful IPO in 2005.

 Kelly holds an MBA in Marketing from the Boston College Carroll School of Management, and a B.S. in Mechanical Engineering from Tufts University.